“Master, the Tempest Is Raging”: A Hymn about the Storms of Life

 The third verse acknowledges the peace that follows the biblical storm, or the metaphorical storms in our lives, with the opening lines “Master, the terror is over, the elements sweetly rest.”
 Following each verse is the fundamental message of the hymn’s chorus, which is “Peace, be still.”

-Watch the Mormon Tabernacle Choir perform “Master, the Tempest Is Raging” during the October 2013 general conference of The Church of Jesus Christ of Latter-day Saints:
+Watch The Tabernacle Choir perform “Master, the Tempest Is Raging” during the October 2013 general conference of The Church of Jesus Christ of Latter-day Saints:

 Master, the Tempest Is Raging (Lyrics)